Unionism in Ireland: The Act of Union 1800

 Detail of the Battle of Ballynahinch 1798 by Thomas Robinson.
-Government Yeomanry prepare to hang United Irish insurgent Hugh McCulloch, a grocer.
+Government Yeomanry prepare to hang United Irish insurgent.

-In the last decades of the Kingdom of Ireland (1542–1800), Protestants in public life advanced themselves as Irish Patriots.The focus of their patriotism was the Parliament in Dublin.
+In the last decades of the Kingdom of Ireland (1542–1800), Protestants in public life advanced themselves as Irish Patriots.
+The focus of their patriotism was the Parliament in Dublin.
 Confined on a narrow franchise to landed members of the established Anglican communion (the Anglo-Irish "Protestant Ascendancy"), the parliament denied equal protection and public office to Dissenters (non-Anglican Protestants) and to the Kingdom's dispossessed Roman Catholic majority.
 The high point of this parliamentary patriotism was the formation during the American War of Independence of the Irish Volunteers and, as that militia paraded in Dublin, the securing in 1782 of the parliament's legislative independence from the British government in London.

 In the north-east, combinations of Presbyterian tradesmen, merchants, and tenant farmers protested against the unrepresentative parliament and against an executive in Dublin Castle still appointed, through the office of the Lord Lieutenant, by English ministers.
 Seeing little prospect of further reform and in the hope that they might be assisted by republican France, these United Irishmen sought a revolutionary union of "Catholic, Protestant and Dissenter" (i.e. of Catholics and Protestants of all persuasions).
 Their resolve was broken with the defeat of their uprising in 1798, and by reports of rebel outrages against Protestant Loyalists in the south.

 The British government, which had had to deploy its own forces to suppress the rebellion in Ireland and to turn back and defeat French intervention, decided on a union with Great Britain.
 Provision for Catholic emancipation was dropped from the Act of Union pushed with difficulty through the parliament in Dublin.
 While a separate Irish executive in Dublin was retained, representation, still wholly Protestant, was transferred to Westminster.

 In the Presbyterian north east, the Irish Parliament was unlamented.
 Having refused calls for reform—to broaden representation and curb corruption—few saw cause to regret its passing.